sara-sabr/BuildVsBuyAnalysis/contribute.md

-#contributing

-##Set-up
+#Contributing

-1. ensure you have python 3 on your computer (type 'which python3' in the terminal)
+1. ensure you have python 3 on your computer which python3

 2. Cloning The Project Locally